 2016: Nordsee One - 'Siem Duo'

 Working as part of a 'Siem Duo' in cable installation works on the Nordsee One Offshore Wind Farm (OWF) in the German Bight of the North Sea.
 The 'Siem Duo' is consisting of the Cable Lay Vessel (CLV) Siem Aimery and the Installation Support Vessel (ISV) Siem Moxie.
 The Siem Moxie is assisting the CLV for the submarine cable pull-in, termination and testing activities.
-The vessel's active motion-compensated “Walk to Work” (W2W) gangway is used to safely transfer personnel to and from the individual foundations in significant wave heights of up to 3 m.
+The vessel's active motion-compensated 'Walk to Work' (W2W) gangway is used to safely transfer personnel to and from the individual foundations in significant wave heights of up to 3 m.
 In September, three weeks ahead of schedule, the inter-array cables for the wind farm had been installed, as well as the foundations and the offshore substation for the 54 wind turbines.

 2016/17: Veja Mate - 'Siem Duo'

-Siem Offshore Contractors was also awarded the engineering, procurement, installation and commissioning (EPIC) contract for the IAG cable system of the Veja Mate Offshore Wind Farm.
+Awarded the engineering, procurement, installation and commissioning (EPIC) contract for the IAG cable system of the Veja Mate Offshore Wind Farm.
 The 67 wind turbine generators of the project are located 115km north of the German coastline within the German Bight sector of the North Sea in water depths of up to 40 metres.